This document describes how to install and configure SAP monitoring using AppDynamics.

 - One open port for each HTTP SDK instance between this Gateway system and SAP application server that owns this HTTP SDK instance

-The AppDynamics Machine Agent supports most operating systems and can be installed on the SAP application server.
+The AppDynamics Machine Agent supports most operating systems.
+It must be installed on each SAP application server.
 See Standalone Machine Agent Requirements and Supported Environments.